What is the Wellness Wheel?

 - Participating in programs such as Jin Shin Jyutsu® and yoga which allow you to reconnect spiritually.

-- Care about others’ welfare and act on that care.
+- Caring about others’ welfare and acting on that feeling of concern.